Bloomingdale, Florida: History

 Bloomingdale was settled some time before 1850 by John Vickers, John Carney, and others.
 Carney was killed on April 17, 1856, by Seminoles during the Third Seminole War.
 Bloomingdale School was founded in 1884, which in 1897 became a teacher's institute, training an average of 54 teachers at a time from as far north as Gainesville and as far south as Miami-Dade County.
 In 1890 the railway was routed through Brandon, and Bloomingdale began to decline as businessmen like D.J.
 Galvin, who owned a feed store on the property that is now Mulrennan Middle School, moved to Brandon for access to all the benefits provided by the railroad.
 In 1910, the post office closed.
 In 1920, the school closed and the students were sent to Brandon instead.
 The community declined, or at best remained stable until the 1960s, when it became a bedroom community for Tampa.

 Geography

-Bloomingdale is located in east-central Hillsborough County at (27.881904, -82.259919).
+Bloomingdale is located in east-central Hillsborough County.
 It is bordered to the north by Brandon, to the northeast by Valrico, to the southeast by FishHawk, and to the southwest by Riverview.
 Bloomingdale is 16 mi southeast of downtown Tampa.

 According to the United States Census Bureau, the Bloomingdale CDP has a total area of 21.7 km2, of which 21.1 km2 are land and 0.6 km2, or 2.97%, are water.
 The Alafia River forms the southern border of the CDP.
 Bell Shoals are some rapids on the river in Bloomingdale.